Gaunt/jsasyncio-queues/README.md

-# jsasyncio-queues
+# jsasyncio-queues: Queues with API roughly inspired by python's asyncio.

-Queues with API roughly inspired by python's asyncio.Queue, asyncio.LifoQueue, asyncio.PriorityQueue useful for coordinating producer and consumer coroutines.
+Queues with API roughly inspired by python's asyncio.
+Queue, asyncio.LifoQueue, asyncio.PriorityQueue useful for coordinating producer and consumer coroutines.

 ## Installation